Skywalker Ranch: Big Rock Ranch

 Big Rock Ranch is a later Lucasfilm development in Marin county at 3800 Lucas Valley Road adjacent to Skywalker Ranch.
 The county's planning commission approved this facility in September 1996 and construction was completed in August 2002.
 However, in November 2004, Lucas announced that the 250 employees of the ranch were to be moved to the Letterman Digital Arts Center.

 The ranch comprises 1,061 acres (429 ha), of which 43 acres (17 ha) are developed with 317,000 sq ft (29,500 m^{2}) of office space.
 Before the move to the Presidio in 2005, Big Rock Ranch housed the marketing, licensing, distribution and online divisions of Lucasfilm.
 As of 2007, it was the headquarters of the animation division.

-In 2018, Big Rock Ranch was renovated into an opulent, 56-room resort called "Summit at Skywalker Ranch".
+In 2018, Big Rock Ranch was renovated into an opulent, 56-room resort called "Summit Skywalker Ranch".
 The facility hosts exclusive corporate retreat events.

 Others

 Starting in 1988, Lucasfilm sought approval to develop another nearby property called Grady Ranch at 2400 Lucas Valley Road.
 The most recent proposals called for a 263,701 sqft digital film production center for the property.
 However, in the wake of delays caused by local resistance and environmental concerns, Lucas abandoned these plans in April 2012 and has instead decided to sell the land.

 Lucas also owns McGuire Ranch (3801 Lucas Valley Road) and Loma Alta Ranch (4001 Lucas Valley Road) in Marin County.

+Skywalker Ranch General Store is located at Letterman Digital Arts Center in San Francisco.
+Open to the public, the store sells goods from the Ranch and Lucas Vineyards, as well as Star Wars merchandise.